-As you can see in the image, there are two slots to add images: 1x and 2x.
+As you can see in the image, there are three slots to add images: 1x, 2x and 3x.
 The 2x version is double the size of the 1x version and is used for Retina displays and the 3x version if the latest phones with the Retina Display HD like the iPhone X.

 Secondly, notice that the images are in black and white.